JeppeOEM/jeppeOEM.github.io/README.md

 ### Disclaimer

-It’s very much a WORK IN PROGRESS and where i experiment, and there is still a backlog of bugs and ideas that I’m still working through, but i as i am proud of my ANSI art 😀 i decided to pin this project anyways.
+It’s very much a WORK IN PROGRESS and where i experiment, and there is still a backlog of bugs and ideas that I’m still working through, but as i am proud of my ANSI art 😀 i decided to pin this project anyways.

 ### Description